 - in accordance with provisions in that regard established by the Council in fixing the relevant fee; or

 4.2.
 A student may be exempted in full, or in part, from fees for student services on a case-by-case basis by the Director, Student and Academic Services to reflect exceptional circumstances that apply in respect of that student.

 5. OUSA Fees

 5.1.
-In accordance with its obligations under the Education Act 1989, the University may collect membership fees on behalf of the Otago University Students’ Association.
+In accordance with its obligations under the Education and Training Act 2020, the University may collect membership fees on behalf of the Otago University Students’ Association.